-(b) dwelling size if each dwelling has a gross floor area of at least: i.
+(b) dwelling size if each dwelling has a gross floor area of at least: 3 i.
 35m2 in the case of a bedsitter or studio, or ii.
-50m2 in the case of a dwelling having 1 bedroom, or The nominated ARH 2 bedroom apartments have (internal) floor areas iii.
-70m2 in the case of a dwelling having 2 bedrooms, or of 76.05m2 and 85.50m2.
-The nominated ARH 3 bedroom Yes iv.
-95m2 in the case of a dwelling having 3 or more bedrooms. apartments have (internal) floor areas of 103.32m 2 .
+50m2 in the case of a dwelling having 1 bedroom, or iii.
+70m2 in the case of a dwelling The nominated ARH 2 bedroom apartments have floor areas of 76.05m 2 and 85.50m 2 . having 2 bedrooms, or iv.
+95m2 in the case of a dwelling The nominated ARH 3 bedroom apartment has a floor area of 103.32m 2 .
+Yes having 3 or more bedrooms.
 (3) A consent authority may consent to development to which this Division applies whether or not the development complies with the standards set out in subclause (1) or (2).
 With the exception of the deep soil requirement, the development complies with the standards set out in subclause (1) & (2).
 Noted Cl.
-15 Seniors Living Policy A consent authority must not consent to development to which this Division applies unless it has taken into consideration the provisions of the Seniors Living Policy: Urban Design Guidelines for Infill Development.
-It is considered that the proposed development is consistent with the requirements of the Seniors Living Policy, in as much as it is relevant to the proposed development and is responsive to the existing and likely future context and built form.
-Yes A Compliance Table providing an assessment of the requirements under the Seniors Living Policy: Urban Design Guidelines for Infill Development is provided below.
-CI.
-16A Character of local area A consent authority must not consent to development to which this Division applies unless it has taken into consideration whether the design of the development is compatible with the character of the local area.
-It is considered that the design, scale and appearance of the proposed development is compatible with the anticipated character of the local area, having regard to the existing built form and new development recently completed adjacent to the site.
-The proposed built form is similar to that which was recently approved on the adjoining site at Nos.
-114-116 Station Street.
+15 Seniors Living Policy A consent authority must not consent to development to which this Division applies unless has taken into consideration the provisions of the Seniors Living Policy: Urban Design Guidelines for Infill Development.
+Policy, in as much as it is relevant to Yes Cl.
+16A Character of local area A consent authority must not consent to development to which this Division applies unless has taken into consideration whether the design of the development is compatible with the character of the local area.
 Yes The somewhat eclectic mix of existing built form in the immediate locality comprises a mix of a single storey dual occupancy, a 7 storey residential flat building, single and two storey commercial buildings and single and two storey dwellings.
 The proposed built form is considered to be compatible with the existing surrounding development and the character of the area.

 CI.
-18 Subdivision Land on which development has been carried out Subdivision of the development is not being sought as part of this Yes under this Division may be subdivided with the consent of the consent authority. application.
-165
+18 Subdivision Land on which development has been carried out under this Division may be subdivided with the consent of the consent authority.
+Subdivision of the development is not being sought as part of this application.
+Yes consent of the concent admenty.